Policy last updated

 The application is assessed, and the outcome is provided in writing with directions on next steps.

-Step 3: Endorsement of quote and grants funds
+Step 3: Endorsement

-Step 4: School organises endorsed tree works
+Step 4: School organises endorsed high-risk tree works

 Step 5: Evidence of works completed